-• The asset is held within a business model whose objective is to hold assets to collect contractual cash flows ; and

-• The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- The asset is held within a business model whose objective is to hold assets to collect contractual cash flows; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-A financial asset is measured at FVOCI if it meets both of the following conditions and is not designated as at FVTPL: • The asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and
+A financial asset is measured at FVOCI if it meets both of the following conditions and is not designated as at FVTPL:

-• The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- The asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 At initial recognition, the Group may irrevocably designate an equity instrument as FVOCI.
 The election to designate an investment in equity instrument at FVOCI is made on an instrument-by instrument basis.
+The Group has not designated any equity instrument as FVOCI.

-Any financial asset that does not qualify for amortised cost measurement or measurement at FVOCI is to be measured subsequent to initial recognition at FVTPL except if it is an investment in an equity instrument designated at FVOCI.
-The Group may irrevocably elect on initial recognition to designate a financial asset at FVTPL if the designation eliminates or significantly reduces an accounting mismatch that would have occurred if the financial asset had been measured at amortised cost or FVOCI.
+Any financial asset that does not qualify for amortised cost measurement or measurement at FVOCI must be measured subsequent to initial recognition at FVTPL except if it is an investment in an equity instrument designated at FVOCI.
+The Group may irrevocably elect on initial recognition to designate a financial asset at FVTPL if the designation eliminates or significantly reduces an accounting mismatch that would otherwise arise if the financial asset had been measured at amortised cost or FVOCI or recognising the gains and losses on them on different bases.